Year One: The focus is on obtaining clinical skills in general endocrinology and diabetes with time allotted for clinical or research electives.

 - CanMEDS OSCEs – Internal Medicine

-- National and International Conferences, including CDA/CSEM, The Endocrine Society Annual meeting, Harvard Medical School.
+- National and International Conferences, including CDA/CSEM, Harvard Clinical Endocrinology Updates.

 The University of Alberta Hospital is the main hospital for Endocrinology.
-Endocrinology Outpatient Clinics at the University of Alberta take place in the Kaye Edmonton Clinics.
+Endocrinology Outpatient Clinics at the University of Alberta take place in the Kaye Edmonton Clinic.

 Other training sites include the Royal Alexandra Hospital, Grey Nuns Community Hospital and Cross Cancer Institute.